MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/pricing-subscription.md

 If you’re a non-profit and would like an Azure grant for using Community Training, you can apply by referring **[this article](../infrastructure-management/install-your-platform-instance/setup-platform-instance-on-azure-subscription-for-nonprofits.md)** and avail the grant subject to eligibility.

-### Can nonprofit organizations use their existing Azure Credits towards Community Training hosting cost?
+### Can nonprofit organizations use their existing Azure Credits towards Community Training hosting costs?

-Nonprofit organization can receive $3500 worth of Azure credit from Microsoft, which can be used towards hosting the Community Training.
+Nonprofit organizations can receive $ 3,500 worth of Azure credit from Microsoft, which can be used towards hosting the Community Training.

 For more details on Microsoft Nonprofit offers, please check  [**this link**](https://nonprofit.microsoft.com/register).